 All players must be male and at least 18 years of age.

 Men and women 18 and over may join in a variety of roles including: referees, non-skating officials, coaches, announcers and general help.

 Anyone of any age can help support DMRD through promoting, fundraising, sponsoring, volunteering and attending events and bouts.

 What is the time commitment?

 Derby is a definite time commitment.
 We have two-hour practices several times a week.
 Everyone is required to have attendance for your safety and the safety of others.
-Members are also required to work at RCR promotional and charity events throughout the season.
+Members are also required to work at DMRD promotional and charity events throughout the season.